Frequently Asked Questions

 Your well-behaved dog is welcome, unless stated otherwise in the programme.
 Please see the section about dogs on our Walking Guidelines page.

-We'll be happy to see any children, grandchildren or visiting adults you may care to bring along, and if they start coming regularly, we'll be delighted to sign them up as members.
+We'll be happy to see any children, grandchildren, partners or visitors you may care to bring along - if they start coming regularly, we'll be delighted to sign them up as members.
 We expect anyone under 18 to be in the care of an adult, who should pay particular attention to their charge when on a road, or near a steep drop.

 |What is the history of Newton Abbot Ramblers?